 Main Content

-This program recognizes that both bachelor’s and master’s degrees offered by DAFRE follow rigorous curricula and reside within one of the most prestigious professional schools at Rutgers University – the School of Environmental and Biological Sciences (SEBS).
+This program recognizes that both bachelor’s and master’s degrees offered by DAFRE follow rigorous curricula and housed within one of the most prestigious professional schools at Rutgers University – the School of Environmental and Biological Sciences (SEBS).
 Many SEBS undergraduates, particularly those who major in EBE, seek careers in the region’s financial, pharmaceutical, and food industries as well as careers with marketing and consulting firms.
-These students have an opportunity to attain a MS degree where they will obtain high levels of quantitative and analytical skills in the economics of biotech/pharmaceutical sectors, production and marketing of agricultural and food products, land/environmental policy and management, and international development.
+These students have the opportunity to earn an MS degree where they will develop high levels of quantitative and analytical skills in the economics of biotech/pharmaceutical sectors, production and marketing of agricultural and food products, land/environmental policy and management, and international development.

-The proposed 3-1-1 program also provides an excellent alternative to the typically more expensive M.B.A. program.
-In addition, this program will equally prepare those who seek to pursue doctoral programs in the fields of agricultural and resource economics, economics, agribusiness, and public policy.
-View our brochure (4.5 MB PDF).
+This 5-year BS/MS program also provides an excellent alternative to the typically more expensive 2-yr graduate programs, including an MBA program.
+Additionally, this program will prepare those who seek to pursue doctoral programs in the fields of agricultural and resource economics, economics, agribusiness, and public policy equally.

 BS/MS Admissions Requirements

 - Students should discuss the program with the Graduate Program Director, Graduate Program in Food & Business Economics, Department of Agricultural, Food & Resource Economics.
-Contact information for the GPD: Dr. Sanjib Bhuyan, Associate Professor, DAFRE/SEBS, Rutgers University; Email: bhuyan@sebs.rutgers.edu; Tel: 848-932-9123.
+Contact information for the GPD: Dr. Sanjib Bhuyan, Professor, DAFRE/SEBS, Rutgers University; Email: bhuyan@sebs.rutgers.edu.

-- Minimum 3.0 GPA or better is required at the time of application.
+- A minimum GPA of 3.0 or better is required at the time of application.

 - Students must successfully complete either Intermediate Microeconomics (01:220:203) or Demand and Price (11:373:422) no later than Spring Semester of their junior year.